Sayed Rahmatullah Hashemi

 Sayed Rahmatullah Hashemi (سيد رحمت الله هاشمى) is a former envoy of the Islamic Emirate of Afghanistan.
-'Sayed' is an honorific title that indicates lineage with the family of the Banu Hashem.
 He later attended Yale University as a non-degree student, but his application to the bachelor degree program was rejected after condemnation from American conservatives.

-Biography
+Early life

-Rahmatullah was born in Afghanistan, to Pashtun parents.
+Rahmatullah was born in 1978 in Afghanistan, to Pashtun parents.
 In mid 1980s, his family moved to Pakistan.
 Rahmatullah grew up in Pakistan and was educated in the Pakistani school system.
 His schooling was fragmented, but he did emerge proficient in English as well as Pashto, Persian, and Urdu.

 In 1994, Rahmatullah worked as a computer operator and translator at the zonal sub-office of Afghanistan's Ministry of Foreign Affairs in Kandahar.
 He was appointed to the position of diplomat in the Afghan Embassy in Islamabad, Pakistan in 1998.
 In this capacity, he traveled around the world as an envoy of the Afghan Foreign Ministry of the Taliban regime.
 When top Taliban leaders were banned from foreign travel, Rahmatullah acted as representative of the regime on foreign visits.